 If you're exploring elder care homes in Delhi NCR or other metropolitan cities, it's important to compare services carefully and understand what truly defines a high-quality care environment.
 Read this blog to help you evaluate your options and make a more informed decision.

-In essence, the price is closely tied to the intensity of care and ecosystem around the resident, as care needs increase, so does the level of expertise, staffing, and structure required, which is reflected in the cost.
+In essence, the price is closely tied to the intensity of care and ecosystem around the resident — as care needs increase, so does the level of expertise, staffing, and structure required, which is reflected in the cost.
+You can also explore Epoch's transparent pricing page to get a clearer picture of what to expect.

 Equally important is support with daily living.
 This includes assistance with routine activities like bathing, dressing, mobility, and nutrition.
 While these may seem basic, they directly influence safety, independence, and overall well-being.